StackExchange/dnscontrol/documentation/notifications.md

 DNSControl can use many other notification methods via Shoutrrr, such as email (SMTP), Discord, Pushover and others.
 See the [Shoutrrr documentation](https://containrrr.dev/shoutrrr/latest/services/overview/) for a list of supported methods and configuration instructions.

 Configure `shoutrrr_url` with the Shoutrrr URL to be notified.

-## Future work

-Yes, this seems pretty limited right now in what it can do.
-We didn't want to add a bunch of notification types if nobody was going to use them.
-The good news is, it should be really simple to add more.
-We gladly welcome any PRs with new notification destinations.
-Some easy possibilities:

-- Email
-- Generic Webhooks

-Please update this documentation if you add anything.